pdfFiller is not affiliated with any government organization

 Government agencies and fire investigators may utilize the fire loss spreadsheet to analyze fire patterns, identify potential hazards, and improve fire safety measures.

-Video instructions and help with filling out and completing fire loss spreadsheet
+Video instructions and help with filling out and completing fire loss inventory list

-Instructions and Help about property loss worksheet form
+Instructions and Help about total loss inventory list

 Hey there it's Aaron with time-saving templates and in this video I'm going to go over a question that I get a lot which is what template would I recommend for your situation for tracking your rental properties and I have several options that are going to depend on how you prefer to enter and track your data, so I'm going to go over that really quick, so there's three main areas we're mostly going to be going over the number one which is tracking the rental income and expenses which is the most common challenge, and also it has the most options to choose from the second and third templates there's really just one option for a deposit tracking worksheet that includes a worksheet to track who paid which deposit it are you deducting anything from the deposit and also a refund form, or you can list out the items you're deducting and how much is owed back and then also the rental analysis template is to compare three different properties and kind of gives you just ballpark estimates on what you could possibly get as a return on each property, so you can kind of compare and decide which one is the better investment, so those are two and three, but I'm mostly going to be going over the options for number one with the rest these are the three main options I have them an is the landlord's template which actually goes up to 30 properties now it can be used for short-term or long-term rentals B is the rental property management template and that works for either three or six properties and option C is for specific for if you rent through Airbnb the HBO or Hideaway, so I'm going to go over the options within each one of these options okay so the first one we're talking about is option a the landlord's template and really if you have up to 30 properties this is the only one that we'll, we'll work for you no higher amount of properties, but it's also very flexible you can use it for short term or long term, and you enter the rental income as it occurs, so you can enter as many times as you need to within one month different runners let me just show you a quick preview of that actual template, so this is the landlord template, and it has the different tabs at the bottom for each property, so each property has its own page and then there's a summary page which lists out the annual totals but within the property pages it's going to have a monthly breakdown of total income and expenses and this is where you would enter the rental income, and then you'd scroll right and enter the expenses which comes with a lot of categories, and you have up to 8 blank categories if you want to add a new category you would add them here in rental 1, and they would automatically get populated in all the other pages and in the summary page you just have to enter it once so going back to the slide pretty much summed up everything with that now the different options within the landlord template you'll see that this was a 5 property version it goes up to 30 properties you also have the...